 Flights: international flights between London and Buenos Aires are not included in the price of the tour.
-We send recommended flight options from London with your booking confirmation, which are available to book in November 2023.
-The cost of a economy seat with Iberia at the time of going to press is c. $\pounds 1,100.$
+We send recommended flight options from London with your booking confirmation, which are available to book in

+November 2023.
+You can either make your own reservation or we can book on your behalf.
+The cost of a economy seat with Iberia at the time of going to press is c. £1,100.